 Although the church is called the Basilica di San Vitale in Italian, the word basilica only refers to its status, not its form.
 The San Vitale is anything but a typical Roman basilica, i.e. a rectangular building with a high nave and slightly lower aisles.
 It is a centrally-planned building that is probably best described as an octagon within an octagon, but with a twist.
 The central octagon is domed and has exedrae (semi-circles) on seven of the eight sides, while the eighth side opens into the sanctuary, which ends in an apse.
 The central octagon is surrounded by a second octagon, an ambulatory with a gallery above it, and the apse actually punches through and projects beyond the ambulatory.
 The apse faces the (south)east and it is flanked by two round chambers.
 The dome above the central octagon is 28.7 metres high.
 The sanctuary has a vault that is slightly lower: it has a height of 17.7 metres.
 The apse is again somewhat lower and rises 11.7 metres above the floor.

 On the west side of the building, two stair towers were built, one of which was transformed into a campanile (bell tower) during the Middle Ages.
-The campanile collapsed in 1688, but it was apparently rebuilt, as there is still one today – it seems out of place and does not match the building.
+The campanile collapsed in 1688, but it was apparently rebuilt, as there is still one today – it seems out of place and does not match with the rest of the building.
 External buttresses were added to the church, possibly in the late 1100s (see the first image in this post).
 They were necessary to carry the extra weight caused by the vaulting of the ambulatory and the gallery.

 The ground plan of the San Vitale included in this post shows a large rectangular space with apses to the west of the building.
 This was the church’s narthex.
 It was connected to a square atrium.
 The church became part of a Benedictine monastery somewhere in the tenth century, and I assume the atrium became a cloister.
 It – or its successor – can still be seen from above if you use Google Maps.
 The monastery was dissolved in 1860, and the building now houses the Museo Nazionale di Ravenna, which is usually very quiet and well worth a visit.